KarelZe/thesis/references/obsidian/📑notes/🔢Basic rules notes.md

 (see [[@theissenTestAccuracyLee2000]] for more details)
 - Different views on iniatiting party (i. e. [[@odders-whiteOccurrenceConsequencesInaccurate2000]] vs. [[@chakrabartyTradeClassificationAlgorithms2012]]) (see [[@aktasTradeClassificationAccuracy2014]] for more details)
 - Submitters of market orders are called liquidity demanders, while submitters of limit orders stored stored in the book are liquidity providers.

+“the bulk volume classification (BVC) methodology and tick rules.
+Tick rule approaches use simple movements in trade prices (upticks or downticks) to classify a trade as either a buy or a sell.
+The 2 This problem is also particularly acute in the new swap trading markets.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act currently requires reporting of nonblock trades to the Swap Data Repository, but current reporting rules allow a 30-minute delay.
+So there is no way to determine the correct order of trades.
+See also Ding, Hanna, and Hendershot (2014) for evidence on how speed differences between proprietary feeds and the consolidated tape complicate knowing current quotes.
+3 See Hasbrouck (2013) for an excellent analysis of quote volatility and its implications.
+4 These changes also mean that trade information will not be linked with other variables of interest such as trader identity.
+For example, Lee and Radhakrishnan (2000) and Campbell, Ramdorai, and Schwartz (2008) propose size cutoff rules on trades that they argue identify institutional trading.
+Even using data from the year 2000, Campbell, Ramdorai, and Schwartz note problems in identification arising from what they suspect was algorithmic trading.
+With trade sizes now all collapsing to minimum levels, and institutions trading dynamically with limit orders, inferring trader identity from trade size is a daunting task. bulk volume technique, which was first applied in Easley, Lopez de Prado, and O’Hara (2011), aggregates trades over short time or volume intervals and then uses a standardized price change between the beginning and end of the interval to approximate the percentage of buy and sell order flow.
+Each of these techniques maps observable data into proxies for trading intentions, but how well any of these approaches works in the new high frequency world is unclear.” ([[@easleyDiscerningInformationTrade2016]],, p.
+270)

+“The BVC approach relies on order flows, not individual orders, and is agnostic about what the underlying information has to be.
+Its statistical basis is more forgiving with respect to the data difficulties (i.e., time stamp issues, orders out of sequence, massive data bases) characteristic of modern markets.
+As such, BVC can be a useful addition to the microstructure tool kit.” ([[@easleyDiscerningInformationTrade2016]], p.
+271)